libavg/libavg/sphinxdoc/widget.rst

 ==============

 The libavg.widget module contains high-level user interface elements such as buttons and list boxes.
-Widgets are fully skinnable and multitouch-enabled.
+Widgets are fully skinnable (using the :py:class:`Skin` class and an xml configuration file) and multitouch-enabled.
+Sample code for all widgets can be found in the :samp:`widget.py` sample.

 .. note::